When out for a walk, does your dog bark, pull on leash or lunge at small animals, joggers, bicyclists, skateboarders or cars?

 When our dogs are on leash, we restrict their freedom and ability to adjust their distance if they want to avoid or get closer to a person or object.
 Some dogs get frustrated when unable to negotiate the distance of space, and this frustration can manifest as barking, growling and/or lunging towards the people or objects – this is called “leash reactivity.”

 How does leash reactivity develop?

-sees such a trigger – whether that is a skateboarder, bus, hat-wearing person, or squirrel.
+In either case, with repeated exposures, a dog’s reaction becomes immediate as soon as they sees such a trigger – whether that is a skateboarder, bus, hat-wearing person, or squirrel.

 What You Can Do About It

 - Redirect your dog’s attention.
 Take high value treats with you.
 When you see the trigger, immediately ask your dog to “look” at you for a tasty reward.
 Keep his attention on you by asking him to perform “sit”, “touch” or “find it” (see handouts) for the food rewards.
 Sometimes jogging a few steps with you can help keep your dog’s attention focused on you or just on moving forward.